-“After more than thirty years in the holistic field I am happy to share my path with yours”.
+“After thirty-five years in the holistic field I’m happy to share my path with yours”.

 A GLANCE AT MY PATH